gsidhu/electron-sveltekit-typescript/README.md

 # electron-sveltekit-typescript
 This is a template quick start project for an Electron + SvelteKit app written with TypeScript.

-## TODO
-- [ ] check why preload script isn't working as intended

 ## Philosophy
 This template breaks the project down into two sub-projects – the Electron app and the SvelteKit app.
 The Electron app is the "back-end" and the SvelteKit app is the "front-end".
 The two are connected via [IPC channels](https://www.electronjs.org/docs/latest/tutorial/ipc).
-This is a very simple and straightforward way to structure an Electron app.
+This is a straightforward way to structure an Electron app.
 It also makes it easy to swap out the front-end for something else if you want to.

 We use SvelteKit as a [static site generator](https://kit.svelte.dev/docs/adapter-static).
 This means that the SvelteKit app is _built_ into a static site and served by the Electron app.